marcus-rb/free-stl/README.md

 ## License?
 This project is merely in the planning stage, a license is a bit early.
 For now, it remains restricted.

+## How do I get around this thing?
+Use the navigate.md file